 1. Your Budget

 First off, the first thing you’ll want to consider—and something that might seem obvious—is your budget.
-If you’re just upgrading your cooler, then your budget is straightforward.
-What you have to spend is what you have to spend.
+If you’re only upgrading your cooler, then the process will be straightforward.

 However, if you’re picking a cooler as part of a new system build, then it’s important to allocate the appropriate amount of your budget to your cooler.
-You don’t want to underspend on your cooler and end up with something that isn’t cut out to cool the CPU you’ve chosen and you don’t want to overspend and waste money that could have gone towards upgrading more essential components.
+You don’t want to underspend on your cooler and end up with something that isn’t cut out to cool the CPU you’ve chosen.
+You also don’t want to overspend and waste money that could have gone towards upgrading more essential components.

 Also Read: How Much Does it Cost to Build A Gaming PC?